ISH Edinburgh Comedy Awards: Long Lists and Short Lists

 Colin Hoult, David Eagle, Elf Lyons, Gareth Mutch, Jordan Brookes, Mark Thomas, Mat Ewins, Phil Ellis, Raul Kohli, and Seymour Mace.

 2023 Ceremony

 In 2023, the ceremony was presented by Patrick Monahan and covered by BBC News.
 Presenters at the awards included Awards Producer Sarah Bowles, and comedians Ed Byrne and Nathan Cassidy.
-It was revealed at the ceremony that Nathan was behind the inception of the Awards.
-Nathan said at the ceremony he was proud of the Awards as 'it was a community coming together for something good and different - comedians, producers, critics on the panel being supportive of artists.'
+It was revealed at the ceremony that Cassidy was behind the inception of the Awards.
+Cassidy said at the ceremony he was proud of the Awards as 'it was a community coming together for something good and different – comedians, producers, critics on the panel being supportive of artists.'

 2024 Ceremony

 In 2024, the ceremony was again presented by Patrick Monahan.
 Presenters at the awards included Awards Producer Sarah Bowles, Milton Jones, Bobby Davro and awards founder Nathan Cassidy.

+2025 Ceremony

+In 2025, the ceremony was again presented by Patrick Monahan.
+Presenters at the awards included Awards Producer Sarah Bowles, Tom Stade, Mark Watson and awards founder Nathan Cassidy.

 Industry Recognition

 In 2023, Awards Producer Sarah Bowles was awarded the Funny Women Industry Award 2023 for her work on the ISH Awards.
-Sarah said 'We wanted to being some positivity to the Edinburgh Fringe to help boost comedians who have struggled since Covid.
-We have been overwhelmed with the support we have received and recognition would only make it easier to increase the benefits to all those who work so hard in the industry.'
+Bowles said: "We wanted to being some positivity to the Edinburgh Fringe to help boost comedians who have struggled since Covid.
+We have been overwhelmed with the support we have received and recognition would only make it easier to increase the benefits to all those who work so hard in the industry."